Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Pre-Workout and Its Effect on Liver

-A woman having liver pain
+A person suffering from liver pain

-However, there are also cases in which pre-workouts negatively affect the liver.
 Here’s when you can suffer from a drug-induced liver injury:

 • Proprietary blends — Many dietary supplements are proprietary blends, which means the manufacturer doesn’t disclose exactly what the supplement contains and in which quantities.